Guppster/MultiThreaded-Server/README.md

 Program should not use busy waiting.

 ##Purpose:
-(1) to learn how to use the pthreads library to manage threads (2) to understand how to create a multi-threaded server (3) to understand how and where to use basic thread synchronization (4) to gain practice with client software that can issue multiple requests over a socket.
+1. Learn how to use the pthreads library to manage threads
+2. Understand how to create a multi-threaded server
+3. Understand how and where to use basic thread synchronization
+4. Gain practice with client software that can issue multiple requests over a socket.

 ##Usage:
 *Server Command Line Input:* Port number that will be used to listen on, number of